seanwhs/Tutorials/NextJS/Greymatter-LMS/2-Clerk-and-Sanity.md

       return new Response("User has no email address on record.", { status: 400 });
     }

-    // Mirror the Clerk user into our own Neon database,
+    // Mirror the Clerk user into our own Neon database, keyed by clerkId —
-    // defaulting to STUDENT — instructors are promoted manually later.
+    // NOT the internal `id` primary key, which Prisma generates itself via
+    // cuid().
+Keeping these separate means if Greymatter ever migrates auth
+    // providers, only clerkId changes; every Enrollment/Progress row keeps
-    // This matches the User model's Role enum exactly (STUDENT, INSTRUCTOR, ADMIN) [1]. await prisma.user.upsert({
+    // working because they reference the stable internal id. await prisma.user.upsert({
-      where: { id },
+      where: { clerkId: id },
       update: { email: primaryEmail },
       create: {
-        id,
+        clerkId: id,
         email: primaryEmail,
         role: "STUDENT",
       },